-You can trust a narcissist to always lie to you.
+You can trust a narcissist to lie to you.

-The phrase narcissists tell to exploit people are common phrases that many non-narcissists say.
-However, the intent behind the narcissists are often hidden in those words and what they truly mean is something very different,
+The phrases narcissists tell to exploit people are common phrases that many non-narcissists say.
+However, the intent behind the narcissist’s phrases is often hidden in those words, and what they truly mean is something very different.

 When narcissists say. “ I love you.”

 Love has various meanings.
-For most, it’s a solid emotional bond, a strong attachment or attraction, unselfish kindness, compassion, loyalty, being respectful of another, being vulnerable around another, caring and looking after each other, an intense feeling of connection.
+For most, it’s a solid emotional bond, a strong attachment or attraction, unselfish kindness, compassion, loyalty, being respectful of one another, being vulnerable around one another, caring and looking after each other, and an intense feeling of connection.
 An acceptance of another, unconditional love.

 When it comes to a narcissist, it’s conditional love.
 They lack the empathy to care, so their love is more envious.
 They are interested in something we have and use love to exploit us to meet a need of their own.
 Narcissists feel they are entitled and have a strong desire to take what they want when they want it.

-They are just using their version of the word love to control us.
+Narcissists are just using their version of the word love to control us.
 They don’t love us.
 Not in the same way we love them.
-Where were are passionate about them, they a passionate about something we have.
+Where we are passionate about them, they are passionate about something we have.
 Narcissists love that our love means we make our life all about making it work with them.
-They love how we shower them with attention, make them feel special, solve their issues, relieve their pain, fix their problems, put a roof over their head, make them feel better about themselves.
+They love how we shower them with attention, make them feel special, solve their issues, relieve their pain, fix their problems, put a roof over their head, and make them feel better about themselves.
 They love how we take time for them and not ourselves, how we make their happiness our responsibility, often through the narcissists gaslighting.
 Narcissistic people love how we provide for them.
 They love how they can devalue us, make us feel their shame, watching us feel unworthy and insignificant to try harder to please them.
-When a narcissist says I love you, based on the traits of their disorder and the meaning behind those traits they mean, they love how we live by and respect their rules.
-They love what we do to please them or what we provide for them, emotionally and materialistic.
+When a narcissist says I love you, based on the traits of their disorder and the meaning behind those traits, they mean they love how we live by and respect their rules.
+They love what we do to please them or provide for them, emotionally and materialistically.
 They do not love us for who we are.
 With a narcissist, there are always conditions attached to their love.
-People have to earn their love through doing as a narcissist says.
-Narcissists lack the empathy and object consistency to love us for us.
-For who we are as a person, it’s all about what you do for them.
+People have to earn their love by doing as a narcissist says.
+Narcissists lack empathy and object consistency to love us for us.
+For who we are as a person, it’s all about what we do for them.

-Remember those who love you would not continue to hurt you and let you down when you love someone you don’t want to cause or see them in pain, only allow those to treat you in the same way you treat others, find a safe way to walk away from those who continue to let you down.
+Remember, those who love you will not continue to hurt you and let you down when you love someone you don’t want to cause or see them in pain.
+Only allow those to treat you in the same way you treat others, and find a safe way to walk away from those who continue to let you down.
 Practice loving yourself for who you are.
-Own your insecurities we all have them.
+Own your insecurities.
+We all have them.
 They are nothing to be ashamed of when we acknowledge ourselves for who we are.
 Others can not use our insecurities against us.
 When someone tries to blame and shame you for their behaviour, time and time again, they don’t care for you.

 When narcissists say, “It’s not all about you.”

 Narcissists mean.
 You need to make it all about them.
-Don’t do what you want to do, do what they think you should do, don’t pay attention to your wants, needs, passions, dreams, hobbies, goals, desires, give all those up and shower the narcissist with attention.
-Narcissists believe they are entitled to have everything their own way.
+Don’t do what you want to do, do what they think you should do, ignore your wants, needs, passions, dreams, hobbies, goals, and desires, give all those up and shower the narcissist with attention.
+Narcissists believe they are entitled to have everything their way.
 They require excessive admiration.
-They believe they should be in full control of their life and yours.
+They believe they should be in complete control of their life and yours.
 They don’t see life doesn’t work this way.
 They believe they are special and deserving of all the attention.
 They can not handle you being the centre of attention.
-They get envious of others success and wish to invalidate others achievements to make themselves feel better.
+They envy others’ success and wish to invalidate others’ achievements to make themselves feel better.
 If you ever mention your needs that they don’t care for, they’ll make you feel guilty and ashamed of having these needs.
 Narcissists mean I’m the only important one, and you’ve got to learn that your needs and who you are as a person do not matter.
-They mean “it’s all about me.”
+They mean, “It’s all about me.”

-Remember, It is about you.
+Remember, you do matter.
+It is about you.
 It’s about others too.
-If you are not happy about something, you have every right to change it.
+If you are unhappy about something, you have every right to change it.
 It’s your life; you don’t need to hurt people by walking away from those who hurt you.
 You’ve most likely tried all you can to help them and have been left a shell of your former self.
-Now is the time to take care of yourself before you take care of others.
+Now is the time to take care of yourself before you care for others.
 This is not to hurt others.
 This is to be at your best for those who deserve you.
 Kind, caring people do exist.
-Those who continue to treat you with disrespect they don’t deserve your respect, your time and attention, so respect them for who they are and safely walk the other way to them.
-The oxygen mask on the plane, you should always put it on yourself, so you’re at your best to help others.
+Those who continue to treat you with disrespect haven’t earned your respect, your time and your attention, so respect them for who they are and safely walk the other way to them.
+With the oxygen mask on the plane, you should always put it on yourself so you’re at your best to help others.
 Narcissists put in on themselves and run off with everybody else just in case they run out.